nullisnotthere/roboinker/README.md

 </div>

 > [!CAUTION]
-> This project is old, unmaintained and very unfinished!
+> **This project is old, unmaintained and very unfinished!**
 >
-> Starting as a year-long project for Year 12 Systems Engineering, roboinker has been dumped to this repo in its last working state (Sept, 2025).
+> Starting as a year-long final project for Year 12 Systems Engineering, roboinker has been dumped to this repo in its last working state (Sept, 2025).
 It is highly unlikely that anything here works (particularly without the hundreds of dollars worth of school-expensed materials),